redfin/swift-style-guide/README.markdown

 We prefer grouping public properties at the beginning of a class or struct, and private properties after public properties to make our files easy to scan through.

+Note: Helper files should be created under the `Classes/ Common Components` directory.

 ### Protocol Conformance

 In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.